cdisc-org/DDF-RA/Documents/README.md

 - A set of examples.
 There is a separate readme file within the examples directory.
 - Information model diagram.
 A different view of the USDM Model.
 This diagram is maintained in a application called [OmniGraffle](https://www.omnigroup.com/omnigraffle)
-- The changes made across the release from USDM v3.0 to v3.11 shown using the informational model diagram.
+- The changes made across the release from USDM v3.0 to v4 shown using the informational model diagram.
 - Mappings.
-A set of provisional mappings from M11 and CTIS to USDM.
-These are currently "work in progress" due to the arrival of new ICH M11 informaiton close to the release of v3.11 of the USDM.
-These mappings will be updted during the public review of USDM v3.12.
+A set of mappings for USDM to M11, EMA's CTIS, CPT, ClinicalTrials.gov and SDTM T Domains.
 - CORE Test Data Template.
 A template for creating USDM test data in Excel format for use in the CORE Rules Editor.
+- M11.
+A directory containing USDM M11 review related information